Command & Conquer: Red Alert (2009 video game): Plot

 The game takes place shortly after Red Alert 2: Yuri's Revenge and before the Soviets' defeat at the beginning of Red Alert 3.
 Thus the second time-travel that took place during Red Alert 3 has not taken place yet, hence the presence of technologies such as Prism Tanks and Towers which were removed in Red Alert 3.

 The events in the game lead to the Soviets acquiring time travel technology.

 Development

 The game was announced for iOS at the Electronic Entertainment Expo 2009 with a playable demo showcasing the game at the Electronic Arts booth.
 Further details were revealed in September as well as a flurry of new screenshots showcasing the game.
 EA has also announced to release an additional multiplayer update for the game at launch so as to enable the multiplayer function in the game to allow players to play with each other over Wi-Fi and Bluetooth.
 EA wanted to release an expansion pack for the game in 2010, to include a new faction, the Empire of the Rising Sun, as well as new units for both the Soviets and the Allies.
 In August 2015, EA removed the game from the App Store, because it did not update the game to the latest iOS.

+Reception

+Command & Conquer: Red Alert received "mixed or average reviews" from critics upon release, according to review aggregation website Metacritic.
+The iPhone version holds a Metacritic score of 72 out of 100, while the iPad version received a lower score of 64, reflecting a more critical response to its upscaled presentation.

+Critics generally praised the game for successfully adapting the Command & Conquer real-time strategy formula to touchscreen controls.
+Slide to Play described it as playing better than other real-time strategy games on iOS, though noting a lack of game modes.
+TouchArcade similarly praised the touchscreen interface, highlighting the intuitive controls, effective use of multitouch gestures, and overall usability for the genre on mobile devices.
+IGN highlighted the streamlined resource management as making the game more approachable on mobile devices, but criticized the limited content and the absence of multiplayer functionality at launch.

+Despite positive remarks on controls and presentation, several reviewers criticized the game for its limited amount of content.
+TouchArcade noted that the included campaigns were brief and functioned more as tutorials, with only a small selection of skirmish maps available without additional downloadable content, which reduced replay value.

+Reviews were more critical of the iPad version, with several outlets citing technical limitations and a lack of optimization for the larger screen.
+Eurogamer and NZGamer both remarked that the upscaled visuals and performance issues detracted from the experience, while IGN described the release as a rushed port that failed to take full advantage of the platform.